lb0o/website/content/en/docs/getting-started/deploy-cluster.md

 ## Before you begin

-Make sure that you have nodes (bare metal servers or VMs) that fit the [hardware requirements]({{% ref "/docs/getting-started/requirements" %}}).
+Make sure that you have nodes (bare-metal servers or VMs) that fit the [hardware requirements]({{% ref "/docs/getting-started/requirements" %}}).

 ## Objectives